 3. \(a_{n,1} = \sqrt n\) so \[c_{n,1} = n \sqrt n b_{n,1} = \frac{2^n \sqrt n}{(n - 1)!}, \quad n \in \N_+ \]

-The basic assumption in Section 1.7 is satisfied:
+The basic assumption in Section 1.7 on induced graphs is satisfied:

 For \(n \in \N_+\) and \(k \in [1, \infty]\), let \(\R^n_k(t) = \{\bs x \in \R^n: \|x\|_k = t\}\), the surface of the ball of radius \(t \in [0, \infty)\) relative to the \(k\) norm, and the inverse image at \(t\) of the mapping \(\bs x \mapsto \|\bs x\|_k\) from \(\R^n\) onto \([0, \infty)\).
 Then \[\lambda^n(A) = \int_0^\infty \frac{1}{a_{n, k}} \lambda^{n - 1}[A \cap \R^n_k(t)] dt, \quad A \in \ms R^n\]